 Rule 53(b)(2)(E) states that the Court must set forth "the basis, terms, and procedure for fixing the master's compensation;" see also Rule 53(h) (addressing compensation).
-The Special Master shall be compensated at the rate of [\$ per hour], with the parties bearing this cost equally (50% by the plaintiffs and 50% by the defendants).
-The Special Master shall incur only such fees and expenses as may be reasonably necessary to fulfill his duties under this Order, or such other Orders as the Court may issue.
-Within 14 days of the date of this Order, the parties shall REMIT to the Special Master an initial, one-time retainer of [\$] (50% by the plaintiffs and 50% by the defendants); the Court will not order additional payments by the parties to the Special Master until the retainer is fully earned.
+The Court-Appointed Neutral shall be compensated at the rate of [\$ per hour], with the parties bearing this cost equally (50% by the plaintiffs and 50% by the defendants).
+The Court-Appointed Neutral shall incur only such fees and expenses as may be reasonably necessary to fulfill duties under this Order, or such other Orders as the Court may issue.
+Within 14 days of the date of this Order, the parties shall REMIT to the Court-Appointed Neutral an initial, one-time retainer of [\$] (50% by the plaintiffs and 50% by the defendants); the Court will not order additional payments by the parties to the Court-Appointed Neutral until the retainer is fully earned.
 The Court has "consider[ed] the fairness of imposing the likely expenses on the parties and [has taken steps to] protect against unreasonable expense or delay."
 Rule 53(a)(3).

-From time to time, on approximately a monthly basis, the Special Master shall submit to the Court an Itemized Statement of fees and expenses, which the Court will inspect carefully for regularity and reasonableness.
-Given that, at this juncture in the litigation, one of the duties of the Special Master is to assist the Court with legal analysis of the parties' submissions, the Court expects these Itemized Statements will reveal confidential communications between the Special Master and the Court.
+From time to time, on approximately a monthly basis, the Court-Appointed Neutral shall submit to the Court an Itemized Statement of fees and expenses, which the Court will inspect carefully for regularity and reasonableness.
+Given that, at this juncture in the litigation, one of the duties of the Court-Appointed Neutral is to assist the Court with legal analysis of the parties' submissions, the Court expects these Itemized Statements will reveal confidential communications between the Court-Appointed Neutral and the Court.
 Accordingly, the Court shall maintain these Itemized Statements under seal, and they shall not be made available to the public or counsel.
-The Special Master shall attach to each Itemized Statement a Summary Statement, which shall not reflect any confidential information and shall contain a signature line for the Court, accompanied by the statement "approved for disbursement."
+The Court-Appointed Neutral shall attach to each Itemized Statement a Summary Statement, which shall not reflect any confidential information and shall contain a signature line for the Court, accompanied by the statement "approved for disbursement."
 If the Court determines the Itemized Statement is regular and reasonable, the Court will sign the corresponding Summary Statement and transmit it to the parties.
-The parties shall then remit to the Special Master their half-share of any Court-approved amount, within 20 calendar days of Court approval.10
+The parties shall then remit to the Court-Appointed Neutral their half-share of any court approved amount, within 20 calendar days of Court approval.10 warranted.

-Finally, the Special Master shall not seek or obtain reimbursement or compensation for support personnel, absent approval by the Court.11
+Finally, the Court-Appointed Neutral shall not seek or obtain reimbursement or compensation for support personnel, absent approval by the Court.11

 10 The Court adopts this procedure from Judge Sarah Evans Barker, who used it in In re: Bridgestone/Firestone.
-See www.insd.uscourts.gov/Firestone/, docket no. 593 ("Entry concerning fees of Special Master").
+See www.insd.uscourts.gov/Firestone/, docket no. 593 ("Entry concerning fees of Special Neutral").

-11 Cf. Triple Five of Minnesota, Inc. v.
+1 Cf. Triple Five of Minnesota, Inc. v.
 Simon, 2003 WL 22859834 at 2 (D. Minn.
 Dec.
-1, 2003) (authorizing the Special Master to "hire accountants, real estate consultants, attorneys, or others as necessary to assist him in carrying out his duties under this Order" and further stating: "The special master shall be compensated at the rate of \$400.00
+1, 2003) (authorizing the